shippify/Stores-Demo/Prestashop/README.md

 * **PS_HANDLE_DYNAMIC_DOMAIN**: Add specific configuration to handle dynamic domain *(default value: 0)*

+4. Delete the Install folder.

+5. Rename the admin folder.

+6. Your Dockerized Prestashop is ready.
 ## License

 View [license information](https://www.prestashop.com/en/osl-license) for the software contained in this image.